Use OpenShift routes for external database access

 By default, the DMC Proxy uses a self-signed certificate.
 You can retrieve it from the Redis Enterprise admin console and save it as a file (for example, named “ca.pem”) on the client machine.

 Select the Networking/Routes section of the OpenShift web console.

 Select Create route and fill out the following fields:

 - Name: Choose any name you want as the first part of your generated hostname

 - Service: Select the service for the database you want to access

 - Insecure Traffic: Select “None”

 Find the hostname for your new route.
 After route creation, it appears in the “Host” field.

 Verify you have a DNS entry to resolve the hostname for your new route to the cluster’s load balancer.

-openssl command to access the database from outside the cluster.
+Access the database from outside the cluster using

 openssl s_client -connect <hostname>:443 -crlf -CAfile ./ca.pem -servername <hostname>